-The Philadelphia accident and injury legal team at Kline & Specter, PC, where five of our lawyers also are physicians, understands what you are going through, and we can help.
+The car accident team at Kline & Specter, PC, where five of our lawyers also are physicians, is highly qualified to deal with injury and death in serious car accidents.

-If you or a loved one has suffered severe injury or death in a car accident in Pennsylvania, New Jersey or Delaware, please call Kline & Specter at (800) 243-1100 to schedule a free case evaluation with one of our Philadelphia car accident lawyers.
-We represent people nationwide.
+If you or a loved one has suffered severe injury or death in a car accident please contact us as soon as possible to schedule a free case evaluation with one of our car accident lawyers.
+We represent people in Pennsylvania, New Jersey, New York, Delaware and nationwide who are the victims of catastrophic car accidents.

 Accident Lawsuit Results